 Classical Music Time Periods

-Medieval (500ish – 1400) The music of this time was connected to the church.
+The church influenced medieval era music.
 Forms of music from the early part of this period would be Gregorian Chants and Organum.
 Composers from this period include, Hildegard von Bingen, Guillaume de Machaut